How to Create a Powerful Brand Mascot Strategy

 Therefore, many brands might decide they need a mascot to represent them.
 But that may or may not be true—how do you decide whether a mascot is for your brand?
 Furthermore, deciding your brand needs a mascot doesn’t help you produce one (or a great one).

-Ultimately, your brand requires something that their audience can connect with—whether that’s a mascot or not.
-And if a mascot makes sense, it won’t emerge from osmosis but from a creative team’s thorough understanding of brand strategy and the gaps brands fill for their customers.
+Ultimately, your brand identity requires something that their audience can connect with—whether that’s a mascot or not.
+And if a brand mascot makes sense, it won’t emerge from osmosis but from a creative team’s thorough understanding of brand strategy and the gaps brands fill for their customers.

 Determining when brands benefit from mascots